LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 3> "Big Ol ""Cheese Blocks"
 4> "Big Ol \"Cheese Blocks"
 ```

 Stringize is allowed since it is limited in what it can do.
+It just turns the given parameter into a string, so it doesn't allow for sneaky stuff like token pasting or recursive macros.

 #### Recursive Macro Calls

 The thing about Macros is that they are not actually recursive.
 Once the macro expands it will not expand into itself again if it was directly from the previous pass.
 This is refered to as `painted blue`.